Eliza Douglas: Painting

+Music and performance

-An important aspect in Douglas’s work is collaboration, among many they have collaborated with Devendra Banhart, ANOHNI, Matteah Baim, Hercules and Love Affair and Puppies Puppies.
+An important aspect in Douglas’s work is collaboration, among many they have collaborated with Anne Imhof, Devendra Banhart, ANOHNI, Matteah Baim, Hercules and Love Affair and Puppies Puppies.

-Douglas toured with Anohni for their 2006 European tour ‘TURNING’ Where Eliza appeared as one of the 13 New York City based women who were featured in the stage show.
-And also appeared in the subsequent documentary ‘Turning: A Film by Charles Atlas and Antony’ (2012) by Charles Atla.
-Douglas also starred in the music video for Anohni’s 2017 song PARADISE from the EP PARADISE.
+Douglas toured with ANHONI for their 2006 European tour ‘TURNING’ Where Eliza appeared as one of the 13 New York City-based women who were featured in the stage show.
+She also appeared in the subsequent documentary ‘Turning: A Film by Charles Atlas and Antony’ (2012) by Charles Atla.
+Douglas starred in the music video for ANHONI's 2017 song PARADISE from the EP PARADISE.

+Douglas is a frequent collaborator with German artist Anne Imhof.
+She has been a constant performer in Imhof’s work since 2016, first performing in Angst I at Kunsthalle Basel in 2016 and Angst II at the Hamburger Bahnhof also in 2016.
 Douglas also co-created the music and performed in Sex, Imhof's 2019 piece for the Tate Modern and Faust, at the 57th Venice Biennale in 2017, which won the Golden Lion.
 The Music for Sex was released as a collaborative album in 2021, with shared credit between Anne Imhof, Eliza Douglas and Billy Bultheel.
 For the 2021 Carte Blanche at Palais de Tokyo, Douglas wrote and produced the music, did the art direction, casting, styling and performed for Imhof's artwork titled Nature Mortes.

-Douglas has not only collaborated with other artists and musicians, they have worked with Versace, Balenciaga and Burberry for which they wrote the music and performed the soundtrack for the Burberry 2021 Spring Summer collection presentation.
+Douglas wrote the music and performed the soundtrack for the Burberry 2021 Spring Summer collection presentation.